paulopilot/MicroEFIS_Mavlink_T4/libraries/ILI9341_t3n/README.md

 if the autoCenter is true, the next text output will be centered at the given x, y location.
 Note: this is only true for the NEXT output.

 In addition you can pass in the magic value: ILI9341_t3n::CENTER for x and/or y and the next text output will be centered horizontally and/or vertically centered in the screen.

+Some of the example sketches, such as the ILI_Ada_FontTest3 and ILI_Ada_FontTest4 may require an additional library of fonts to work.
+You can find this font library up at: https://github.com/mjs513/ILI9341_fonts This font library is setup, to create an archive file of all of the fonts, such that it won't pull in every font file in this directory, unlike some other libraries.
+Likewise it is setup to hopefully work with several of our libraries by conditionally including header files to try to match which display library you are using.

 Discussion regarding this optimized version: